1. Purpose and Scope

 Highwire’s headquarters are located at 700 District Avenue, 7th Floor, Burlington, Massachusetts, 01803.

-Highwire responds to written complaints by contacting the person who made the complaint to resolve any issue directly and quickly in accordance with the Service Level Agreement (SLA) outlined in the Highwire Hiring Partner or Contracting Partner agreement.
-In addition, in accordance with the principles of the EU-US and Swiss-US Privacy Shield Frameworks and as detailed in Section 10, Highwire will work with the appropriate independent resource authorities, including but not limited to, the United States Department of Commerce, the United States Federal Trade Commission, The EU Data Protection Authorities (DPAs), and the Swiss Federal Data Protection and Information Commissioner (FDPIC), as necessary to resolve any complaints to a user’s satisfaction and at no cost to the user.
+Highwire responds to written complaints by contacting the person who made the complaint to resolve any issue directly and quickly in accordance with the Service Level Agreement (SLA) outlined in the Highwire client or contractor agreement.
+In addition, in accordance with the principles of the EU-U.S. Data Privacy Framework (EU-U.S. DPF), the UK Extension to the EU-U.S. Data Privacy Framework, and the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF) and as detailed in Section 10, Highwire will work with the appropriate independent resource authorities, including but not limited to, the United States Department of Commerce, the ICDR-AAA, the EU Data Protection Authorities (DPAs), and the Swiss Federal Data Protection and Information Commissioner (FDPIC), as necessary to resolve any complaints to a user’s satisfaction and at no cost to the user.

 14. Policy Compliance